 Valley First Credit Union is headquartered in Modesto and is the 64th largest credit union in the state of California.
-It is also the 457th largest credit union in the nation.
-It was established in 1956 and as of June of 2022, it had grown to 150 employees and 76,488 members at 9 locations.
-Valley First Credit Union has an A health rating.
+It is also the 451st largest credit union in the nation.
+It was established in 1956 and as of September of 2022, it had grown to 162 employees and 78,639 members at 9 locations.
+Valley First Credit Union has a B+ health rating.

 Membership in Valley First Credit Union is open to those who live, work, worship, or attend school in the California counties of Calaveras, Fresno, Kings, Madera, Mariposa, Merced, San Joaquin, Stanislaus, Tuolumne, or Tulare.
 Employees of more than 160 Select Employer Groups also qualify for membership.

 I have both personal and business accounts with Valley First.
 They have wonderful customer service and are prompt to help you when you go into the branch.
 It's a little impersonal because even though you're taking to an actual person, it's through a phone and they are on a screen in front of you.
 I understand they do it for safety reasons, so I don't let that bother me too much.

 The checking and savings accounts are easy to manage.
 Their bill pay services make it easy to use as a business owner and for a personal account.

 Even though it's not a big bank, you really can't go wrong with them because they can manage just about any type of account that meets your needs.

 The people at Valley First CU make this a great place to bank.
 The rates on their products are lower than most others in my area.
 I do most of my banking online, and I like that there isn't a lot of advertising cluttering it up.
 I can get in and get my business done without navigating around ads.